bihor/camaliga/README.md

 - Note: if you use own templates, you need to add e.g. pluginName="show" to links to single-pages if pageUid="{settings.showId}" is set.
 - Note: the backend-module is not ready yet.

-Version 12.0.2:
+Version 12.0.3:
 - Allow the show-action at a showExtended-plugin.
+Allow the search-action at a map-plugin.
+- Bugfix: plugin-updater.